crumblingstatue/ffmpeg-egui/README.md

 # 🐸 frogmpeg

-A simple lightweight GUI frontend for ffmpeg.
+A lightweight GUI frontend for ffmpeg.

 ## Goal